criticalstack/swoll/README.md

   - Pod
   - Container

-Since data is aggregated in this manner, every call, every error, for every container, running in every pod is accounted for.
-One can query for the count of calls to the function `openat` made by a container in the pod `coredns`, within the `kube-system` namespace which resulted in a "No such file or directory" error (ENOENT).
+Aggregating data in this manner allows a user to monitor every call and its resulting return status for every container in every Kubernetes Pod.
+For example, one can query the total count of calls to the function `sys_openat` sourced from a specific container in the pod `coredns` in the namespace `kube-system` that resulted in a "No such file or directory" error.

-By default, this data is exported in `Prometheus` format on each running instance at the URI `/metrics`.
-More detailed chart examples (powered by echarts) can be seen at the URI `/metrics/charts`.
+Metrics are exposed via the URI `/metrics` in `Prometheus` format, along with detailed charting examples (powered by e-charts) at the URI `/metrics/charts`.

 **Example charts output**
 ![Charts](media/charts-ss.png)
-_The above Sankey diagram displays the distribution of system calls in an interesting™ manner._
+_The above Sankey diagram displays the distribution of system calls in an attractive™ manner._

 **Prometheus query examples**
 ```sh